-This semester, as part of their coursework, business students enrolled in the New Zealand Certificate in Study and Career Preparation (Bridging Education) were asked to come up with a business idea, research and promote their concept, then trade for a week in the Hub on campus.
+This semester, as part of their coursework, business students enrolled in the New Zealand Certificate in Study and Career Preparation were asked to come up with a business idea, research and promote their concept, then trade for a week in the Hub on campus.

 One enterprise, trading under the company name JuJu-Bee, made and sold body scrubs and facial masks.
 “Everyone is looking for natural healthy ways to take care of their skin, using ingredients they know,” says JuJu-Bee team member, Ganga Sharma.

 The team did their research, identifying ingredients that would be popular, would suit most people’s skin types, and would smell nice.
 They developed brown sugar and coffee body scrubs and oatmeal and cinnamon facemasks.
 These were sold for $5 and $4 respectively, being aimed at a budget-conscious student.
 “This is a luxury they can afford,” says Ganga.

 Ganga and her team had all made their own facemasks and body scrubs at home before.
 “So we thought it would be good to do something that we were familiar with.”
 Yet running a small business turned out to be more complicated than they thought.
 “Such as packaging.
 We had to think about how long the product would last, how the product would be kept fresh, how environmentally friendly the packaging was.”

 After two days of trading sales had gone better than expected.
 “We had a batch made to last us the week but we’ve sold out twice!” she says.
 “We’re also going to take orders now due to the demand and restriction with only being able to use cash.
 We’re all very proud of ourselves.”

 As part of the project, students had to present their business plan to representatives from ANZ, which provided each team with a $100 start-up loan.
 ANZ also made it possible for the teams to set up a business account for the duration of the project.